-The mission of the Department of Government and History is to provide effective instruction and educational programs in geography, history, and political science.
-The department offers bachelors degrees in geography, history, and political science.
-The department also offers a minor in philosophy.
-In conjunction with the School of Education, the department offers the Bachelor of Science degree in Social Science Education with concentrations in history and political science.
-These programs provide students with the training in general education, history, social sciences, and professional education necessary for working effectively as social studies teachers in grades 9-12, and equip graduates with a broad comprehension of the role of the instructor as a facilitator of learning.
-The Department of Government and History is committed to the mission of Fayetteville State University in accommodating the higher educational needs of its students and providing life-long experiences and cultural opportunities for members of its immediate and extended communities.
+The mission of the Department of Government and History is to provide effective instruction and educational programs in geography, history, intelligence studies, and political science.
+The department offers bachelor's degrees and minors in geography, history, intelligence studies, and political science.
+The department also offers minors in philosophy and public administration.
+The department supports the activities of its student honor societies and clubs, which include the History Honor Society Phi Alpha Theta, the Political Science Honor Society Pi Sigma Alpha, the International Social Science Honor Society Pi Gamma Mu, the History Club, the Organization of Security Students, the Political Science Club, the Pre-Law Club, and the Model UN.
+The Department of Government and History is committed to the mission of Fayetteville State University in accommodating the higher educational needs of its students and providing lifelong experiences and cultural opportunities for members of its immediate and extended communities.